contractautomataproject/ContractAutomataLib/README.md

 automata.

-A Diagram showing the architecture of FMCAT is depicted in FigureÂ [fig:architecture], and it is composed of three main modules:
+A Diagram showing the architecture of FMCAT is depicted in Figure [fig:architecture], and it is composed of three main modules:

 **User Interface** This module contains the two Java classes